mohitkaushal91/crooChallenge/README.md

 # CrooChallenge

-There are two directories in this repository:
+There are two directories in this repository:<br/>
--> "Client" directory is for User Interface developed in React.js -> "Server" directory is for Backend and APIs developed in Node.js
+-> "Client" directory is for User Interface developed in React.js<br/>
+-> "Server" directory is for Backend and APIs developed in Node.js<br/>

 To run this project:
 1. You have to navigate to Client Repository and run "npm start" command in terminal.